Tuesday, December 29, 2020

 Biomedical Science

-Seattle Mini Medical School’s curriculum is designed for students who are serious about pursuing a career in medicine or any other healthcare professionals.
-FBS is similar to, but shorter and simplified version of the first two-year pre-clinical portion in the medical school.
-Outside speakers, seminars, webinars, workshops, hands-on, lecturing, note taking, scientific reading, scientific writing, and presentations are essential parts of these courses.
-Writing in this course involves students’ personal reflections on their understanding of the topics, workings of disease in society, write-ups of epidemiological and case studies, journal entries, and descriptive narratives of the human systems.
+Seattle Mini Medical School’s curriculum is designed for students who are serious about pursuing a career in medicine or other healthcare professions.
+FBS is similar to, but a shorter and simplified version of, the first two-year pre-clinical portion of medical school.
+Courses include lectures, outside speakers, seminars, webinars, workshops, hands-on activities, note-taking, scientific reading, writing, and presentations.
+Writing assignments involve personal reflections, epidemiological and case study analyses, journal entries, and descriptive narratives of human systems.

 Human Anatomy